dotnet/docs-maui/docs/user-interface/animation/basic.md

 # Basic animation

-.NET Multi-platform App UI (.NET MAUI) animation classes target different properties of visual elements, with a typical basic animation progressively changing a property from one value to another over a period of time.
+.NET Multi-platform App UI (.NET MAUI) animation methods target different properties of visual elements, with a typical basic animation progressively changing a property from one value to another over a period of time.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]